CadenzaYu/Harvester/index.md

 ## Player controls

-- Travel mode: use virtual joystick to  rotate  and move the ship.
+- Move: use Left virtual joystick to move the ship.
+- Rotate: use Right virtual joystick
-- Shoot with <kbd>F</kbd> Button.
+- Shoot with Right virtual joystick also.
 The vessel has energy guns that can become stronger.
 - Dock with <kbd>D</kbd> Button: When approaching an asteroid or a station, the player can activate docking mode, and an AI will take over to steer them into position and lock them in place.
 - Open the map with <kbd>M</kbd> Button: The player can bring up a navigation map to get a look at where asteroids are and where pirates are.